 This hot and cheesy Maryland crab dip gets the stamp of approval from locals and out-of-towners alike.
-For the best taste and texture, use fresh lump crab meat and the other 8 flavorful ingredients listed like cream cheese, Old Bay Seasoning, and cheddar cheese.
+For the best taste and texture, use fresh lump crab meat and the other 8 ingredients listed, including cream cheese, Old Bay seasoning, and cheddar cheese.
 Slow cooked or baked, this is the most irresistible dip.
 Draws a crowd every time I make it!

-Walk into pretty much any Maryland bar or restaurant and you’re bound to find hot crab dip on the menu.
+Walk into pretty much any Maryland restaurant and you’re bound to find hot crab dip on the menu.
 It’s our staple.
-Sometimes served on soft pretzels, sometimes baked in a skillet, always a must-have order.
-We eat it on chicken (usually called “chicken chesapeake”) or in quesadillas, but the best way to serve hot cheesy crab dip is with fresh bread, pita wedges, celery, and/or sturdy buttery crackers.
+Sometimes served on soft pretzels and sometimes baked in a skillet, but always a must-have order.
+We eat it on chicken (usually called “Chicken Chesapeake”) or in quesadillas, but the best way to serve hot cheesy crab dip is with fresh bread, pita wedges, celery, and/or sturdy crackers.

 Here in Maryland, WE LOVE OUR CRAB DIP.